centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 _`SERVICEGROUPMEMBERS` :sup:`6`   A comma-separated list of all services that belong to either 1) the servicegroup name passed as an on-demand macro
                                   argument or 2) the primary servicegroup associated with the current service (if not used in the context of an on-demand macro).
-_`SERVICEGROUPNOTES` :sup:`6`     The notes associated with either 1) the servicegroup name passed as an on-demand macro argument or 2) the primary
-                                  servicegroup associated with the current service (if not used in the context of an on-demand macro).
-This value is taken from the notes directive in the :ref:`servicegroup definition <obj_def_servicegroup>`.
-_`SERVICEGROUPNOTESURL` :sup:`6`  The notes URL associated with either 1) the servicegroup name passed as an on-demand macro argument or 2) the primary
-                                  servicegroup associated with the current service (if not used in the context of an on-demand macro).
-This value is taken from the notes_url directive in the :ref:`servicegroup definition <obj_def_servicegroup>`.
-_`SERVICEGROUPACTIONURL` :sup:`6` The action URL associated with either 1) the servicegroup name passed as an on-demand macro argument or 2) the primary
-                                  servicegroup associated with the current service (if not used in the context of an on-demand macro).
-This value is taken from the action_url directive in the :ref:`servicegroup definition <obj_def_servicegroup>`..
 ================================= ======================================================================================================================

 Contact Macros